- Brand name

 Your doctor may recommend that you start with a low dose of gabapentin and then slowly increase the dose to the lowest amount needed to control your epilepsy or neuropathic pain.

-Do not stop taking your medicine or change your dosage unless instructed by your doctor.
+Do not stop taking your medicine or change your dosage unless instructed without first checking with your doctor.

 How to take it